 On Fridays do your Weekly Office Blessing, Get things cleaned up so you can come in on Monday to a nice workplace.
 Look at next week’s schedule and work on a weekly plan for the next week.
 Spend about 10 minutes tidying and about 5 minutes planning the next week.

-Now do you see how you can transfer Pam and Peggy’s system to your office.
-This will only take a few minutes and it will keep your desk and workspace in good working order.
+Now do you see how you can transfer the system to your office.
+This will only take a few minutes and it will keep your desk and work space in good working order.
 You can do this.

 But I hear you!
 You have the problem of things piling up on your deck all day long.
 As your phone rings and you have to put out fires.
 I know how this practice of not being able to finish what you are doing can overwhelm you, when you get another phone call.
 The files on your desk, begin to take on a life of your own.
 So how do you handle this problem?
 Last year, I gave a couple of our Social Workers a couple of ideas.